ziadmostafa1/v0-system-prompts-models-and-tools/README.md

 I managed to get ~~a big part of~~ FULL official v0 system prompts.

-You can check it out in v0.txt and v0 2.txt.
+You can check it out in v0.txt

 Any questions? ---> Open an issue.